Your bathroom layout is the key to a successful space but this would be hard to achieve if the fundamental elements have not been properly considered.

 In modern bathrooms, using a glazed shower screen to create the division, as in the bathroom above, can make the bathroom layout feel more spacious.
 And, of course, it allows light to flow freely through the room.

 6. Save space with the over-bath shower layout

-If floor space is tight, it is wiser to incorporate the shower into the bath – a quality pairing can give you the best of both worlds: a spacious feeling bathroom, with all the functionality you need.
+If floor space is tight and you are looking for small bathroom ideas, it is wiser to incorporate the shower into the bath.
+A quality pairing can give you the best of both worlds: a spacious feeling bathroom, with all the functionality you need.

 7. Select the shower room layout for small spaces

-If you are looking for shower room ideas – or for smaller bathrooms still, wet room ideas – your layout may already decided due to lack of floor space and, of course, drainage, which will be a major consideration and cost.
+If you are looking for shower room ideas or wet room ideas, your bathroom layout may already be decided due to lack of floor space and, of course, drainage, which will be a major consideration and cost.